Do Huskies and Cats get Along?

 By repeating these steps, the husky sees that the cat is part of the family.
 Your cat sees that the husky is part of the family and is not trying to eat them.
 Over time they will choose to be in the same room as each other.

 Luna had to have one of her eyes removed because of glaucoma.
 Pickles and Luna were apart for a week as I had to take Luna to England for her operation.
-When we came home, Luna was laying on the sofa resting and Pickles came home and lay on the sofa beside her.
-They lay beside each other for hours, it really was heartwarming.
+When we came home, Luna was lying on the sofa resting, and Pickles came home and lay on the sofa beside her.
+They lay beside each other for hours; it really was heartwarming.

 Do Huskies and Cats get Along.
 Pickles, the black cat lying on the pink fluffy blanket on the corner sofa next to Luna, the grey and white Siberian Husky wearing a surgery cone around her head, resting on a cream cushion, with her dog bone next to her.